 The committee has the right to invite other people who are not regular members to its meetings.
 These people have advisory voting rights.

 As a rule, students who obtain grants are contacted by e-mail.
-Students receiving grants should bear in mind that if they decide to give up their place at a foreign university, they must immediately notify the International Student Service.
+Students receiving grants should bear in mind that if they decide to give up their place at a foreign university, they must immediately notify the Study Abroad Centre.
 If they delay in doing so, someone else might miss the opportunity to study abroad.
 If a student has repeatedly given up his or her grant/free student place and applies again, previous waivers will be taken into account in ranking applicants.